od-blip/Group-5-Renewable-Energy-Market-Analysis/README.md

 Recommendation: Offer accessible 24/7 support, especially via chat or phone.
 Provide an option for professional installation services to enhance product usability and offer technical support resources like FAQs or video tutorials.
 Highlight warranty policies and include expert consultation services for users needing advice on product selection.

+9. Additional Feature Preferences

+Insights: Respondents showed high interest in customer reviews (20 selections) and energy cost calculators (19), with additional demand for subscription options and a product comparison tool (14 each).
+Customizable product options (12) were also requested, reflecting a desire for personalized and informative purchasing experiences.

+Recommendations: Implement customer reviews to build trust, add an energy cost calculator to highlight potential savings, and provide subscription options for ongoing needs.
+Offer a product comparison tool to aid decision-making and customizable options for tailored solutions.
+These features will enhance user satisfaction and support informed choices.

 ---